By Stephanie Hayes

 A successful shopping center relies on environment as much as the goods in the stores.
 Prepare to be charmed by the downtown vibe at 5th Avenue South in Naples.
 The complex is walkable and surrounded by lush greenery and tropical flowers, not to mention stores including Chico's and White House Black Market and boutiques with gifts for your kids to gifts for your pets.

 What’s shopping without a bit of a treasure hunt?
-Feast your eyes on Fleamasters Fleamarket, with more than 400,000 square feet of shopping with hundreds of booths of arts, crafts, produce, antiques, food, souvenirs, and classic Florida kitsch including shell jewelry and alligator heads.
+Feast your eyes on Fleamasters Fleamarket in Fort Myers, with more than 400,000 square feet of shopping with hundreds of booths of arts, crafts, produce, antiques, food, souvenirs, and classic Florida kitsch including shell jewelry and alligator heads.
 Plan to go for a day, get a bite to eat and take in some live entertainment in the flea market's new music hall, with seating for 300, plus lighting, sound and video projection.

 Before you head to Mallory Square to witness one of Key West's world famous sunsets, venture into Clinton Square Market for a Key West shopping experience, nestled between the historic Custom House and the Key West Aquarium.
 The air-conditioned mall will give your weary bones a break from the heat, plus a chance to find tropical treasures including beach clothes, metal art, fine jewelry and delicious ice cream and fudge.
 And it wouldn't be the Florida Keys without a slightly oddball element in play -- in this case, a nature walk with exotic live birds on the second floor.